 Car insurance in New Jersey isn’t the cheapest in the country, but it’s possible to find affordable coverage if you’re on a budget.
-On average, drivers in New Jersey pay an annual premium of $727 for minimum coverage and $1,706 for full coverage.
+The average annual cost of car insurance for drivers in New Jersey is $847 a year for minimum coverage and $1,757 annually for full coverage.
 Your car insurance will vary depending on your ZIP code, age, gender, marital status, credit history and driving record.
 Looking at the average cheapest car insurance companies in New Jersey to help you get started.

 With so many coverage options and insurance companies to choose from, finding the right car insurance is not an easy task.
 Furthermore, finding affordable car insurance can be difficult.
 That’s why we did some research to find the cheapest companies in the Garden State based on average premiums.

 As one of the oldest insurance companies in the United States, Amica is known for excellent customer service and cheaper auto insurance premiums across New Jersey.
-In addition to car insurance coverage including bodily injury, property damage liability and all coverage to meet New Jersey’s state requirements, Amica offers additional coverage options to protect yourself, your vehicle and other passengers.
+In addition to car insurance coverage to meet New Jersey’s state requirements, Amica offers additional coverage options to protect yourself, your vehicle and other passengers.

 Amica offers the common coverage options such as medical payments, personal injury protection and rental reimbursement, as well as the less common options such as free lock replacement, free air bag repair, $1,000 for bail bonds and no depreciation for a complete loss of a new vehicle.
-You can also view Amica’s list of discounts to see if there is one that you can apply to help make your insurance premium cheaper such as multi-policy, paid in full, loyalty, claim-free and homeownership discounts.
+You can also view Amica’s list of discounts to see if there is one that you can apply to help reduce your insurance premium, such as multi-policy, paid in full, loyalty, claim-free and homeownership discounts.

 If you’re looking for multiple types of insurance and some optional add-ons, Selective Insurance may be a right fit for you.
 Selective Insurance makes receiving an auto insurance quote a quick and easy process through its website.
 If you’re looking for convenience and digital ease, Selective Insurance also offers an online bill pay system and an online claims management system where policyholders can submit payments and any information regarding their claims.

 Selective Insurance takes into consideration each driver’s needs and creates a more personalized plan.
-Drivers can then select from additional coverage options for maximum protection such as accident forgiveness and new car.
+Drivers can then select from additional coverage options for maximum protection such as accident forgiveness and new car replacement.
 In addition to more-than-average affordable prices, Selective Insurance provides discounts for drivers to save money.
-These discounts are especially helpful towards teenagers, safe drivers, and those who have never missed a payment.
+These discounts are especially helpful towards teen drivers, safe drivers, and those who have never missed a payment.

 Affordable coverage for New Jersey drivers

-Drivers in New Jersey are required to carry a minimum amount of car insurance, which includes:
+Drivers in New Jersey are required to carry the following minimum amount of car insurance:

 - $15,000 bodily injury liability coverage per person